nguyenvukhang/alatty/docs/sessions.rst

     # Create another side window to keep an eye on some useful log file
     launch --title "Log for my project" /usr/bin/tail -f /path/to/project/log/file

-Save this file as :file:`~/path/to/myproject/launch.kitty-session`.
+Save this file as :file:`~/path/to/myproject/launch.alatty-session`.
 Now when you want to work on the project, simply run:

 .. code-block:: sh

-    kitty --session ~/path/to/myproject/launch.kitty-session
+    alatty --session ~/path/to/myproject/launch.alatty-session

-You can also set the session in :file:`kitty.conf` via :opt:`startup_session`.
+You can also set the session in :file:`alatty.conf` via :opt:`startup_session`.

 Thus, it is very easy to create sessions and work on projects.
 To learn how to create more complex sessions, see :ref:`complex_sessions`.